 State Water Project facilities include 36 storage facilities, of which 21 are primary reservoirs and lakes.
 Reservoirs are used to provide long-term water storage, manage water flows, provide recreation, and generate power.

-Proceeds from the Series 1 Notes, the Series 2 Notes, the Series 3 Notes and the Series 4 Notes are expected to be used to provide funds for costs related to certain Water System Projects.
-Proceeds from the Series 1 Notes, the Series 2 Notes and the Series 3 Notes are expected to be used to provide funds for, or refinance, costs related to the Oroville Dam Spillways Response, Recovery and Restoration Project.
+Proceeds from the Tax-Exempt Series 1 Notes and the Notes are expected to be used to provide funds for costs related to certain Water System Projects.
+Proceeds from the Tax-Exempt Series 1 Notes, Tax-Exempt Series

+2 Notes and Taxable Series 3 Notes are expected to be used to provide funds for, or refinance, costs related to the Oroville Dam Spillways Response, Recovery and Restoration Project.
 See "CALIFORNIA STATE WATER PROJECT - Oroville Dam Spillways Response, Recovery and Restoration Project and Related Claims" below.

 The Division of Safety of Dams (within the Department) routinely inspects state jurisdictional operating dams and may impose operating restrictions on dams and reservoirs that could adversely affect the operation of the State Water Project.
 In 2018, the State Legislature enacted legislation that directs inspection frequency and activities, requires the Division of Safety of Dams to update inspection and dam re-evaluation protocols and expressly authorizes the Department to impose reservoir restrictions in cases where a dam fails to comply with provisions of the State's dam safety program.
-Dams that have a downstream hazard classification of "extremely high", "high" or "significant" must be inspected at least once every fiscal year, and "low hazard" dams must be inspected at least once every two fiscal years.
+Dams that have a downstream hazard classification of "extremely high", "high" or "significant" must be inspected at least once every fiscal year, and "low hazard" dams must be inspected at least once every fiscal year, and "low hazard" dams must be inspected at least once every fiscal year, and "low hazard" dams must be inspected at least once every two fiscal years.
 Even though recent legislation expressly provides for reservoir restrictions, such restrictions have historically been used (through Division of Safety of Dams directive or voluntarily by the dam owner) to avoid or mitigate risk to life or property due to various deficiencies with dams.

 In addition to the Department's internal dam safety efforts, independent reviews and inspections by external dam safety experts of State Water Project dams are conducted on a five-year frequency in accordance with Title 18, Chapter 1, Subchapter B, Part 12 of the Code of Federal Regulations.
 These independent reviews and inspections commonly result in recommendations for updated seismic, hydrology, and stability studies to evaluate a dam's safety and predicted performance.
 As the dam safety industry and regulatory requirements have advanced over time, these reviews have become increasingly detailed and led to a greater number of recommended studies.
 If a study finds that a dam or one of its components requires retrofitting or rehabilitation, the Department incorporates the project into its strategic planning process for future design and construction.
 For example, following the Oroville Dam spillways emergency, the Department completed spillway inspections and condition assessments at a number of the dams it operates other than the Oroville Dam, the spillways of which were undergoing reconstruction.
 See "CALIFORNIA STATE WATER PROJECT - Oroville Dam Spillways Response, Recovery and Restoration Project and Related Claims."
-These inspections and assessments identified the need for potentially significant capital outlays over the next ten years, which are expected to be initially financed with the Series 1 Notes and/or the Series 4 Notes and financed long-term with Water System Revenue Bonds.
+These inspections and assessments identified the need for potentially significant capital outlays over the next ten years, which are expected to be initially financed with the Tax-Exempt Series 1 Notes and/or the Tax-Exempt Series 4 Notes and financed long-term with Water System Revenue Bonds.